 What are the different types of UPS?

-With three main types of uninterruptible power supplies, UPS systems are available to accommodate a complete range of applications.
+With three main types of Uninterruptible Power Supplies, UPS systems are available to accommodate a complete range of applications.
 They meet enterprise and consumer needs.
 A standby UPS is an offline unit that can detect an electrical failure and switch to battery power automatically.
 The two other UPS categories are Line Interactive and Online devices, with online being the more expensive option.
 Each type of UPS keeps network devices operational when power is unavailable.
 Features, such as energy metering, vary by model.
-See a

 The basic Standby UPS is an uninterruptible power source that delivers short-term, battery-sourced power during outages.
 With this category of UPS, hardware receives utility power, under normal conditions, through a direct AC connection.
 The standby unit and its inverter are essentially on hold until backup power is needed.
 Depending upon the model, a standby UPS device can also safeguard data and sensitive equipment from surges, spikes, and dips.
 Compact devices are available for home network protection.
 A Standby UPS is commonly used to protect computers, modems, VoIP equipment, and other hardware.
 This category of UPS is the least expensive of the three UPS types.

 Offline UPS Provides Basic Power for Home and Office